gophercoders/website/content/lessons/KS2/lower/repetition.md

 again.

-Now if your last guess is Banana, the process is simialr.
+Now if your last guess is Banana, the process is similar.
 Now the value in `word` is `Banana`.
 The last brace forces the loop back to the top on line 8.

 But now when loops condition is tested it is true.
 You have guessed the secret word.